Diaphragmatic herniaHernia - diaphragmatic; Congenital hernia of the diaphragm (CDH)

-Examination of the infant shows:
+An exam of the infant shows:

 - Irregular chest movements

-- Absent breath sounds on affected side
+- Lack of breath sounds on side with the hernia

-- Bowel sounds heard in the chest
+- Bowel sounds that are heard in the chest

-A diaphragmatic hernia is an emergency that requires surgery.
+A diaphragmatic hernia repair is an emergency that requires surgery.
 Surgery is done to place the abdominal organs into the proper position and repair the opening in the diaphragm.

-If a diaphragmatic hernia is diagnosed during pregnancy (around 24 to 28 weeks), fetal surgery may be considered.
+If a diaphragmatic hernia is diagnosed early during pregnancy (before 24 to 28 weeks), fetal surgery may be an option in some situations.

 - Lung infections